Your Elevator Pitch

 Example of an effective 30-second elevator pitch

 Hi, I’m Brenda Thomas, and I recently completed a vocational training program in business administration at Jamesdale Community College.
 In this program, I had several remarkable professors who taught me the importance of customer service as a means to realizing a business’s vision and mission.
-In particular, the coursework made me comfortable with project management and staff management, and I became proficient in Microsoft Office suite.
+In particular, the coursework made me comfortable with project management and staff management, and I became proficient in the Microsoft Office suite.
 I’m searching for an opportunity to utilize the skills and knowledge I’ve acquired to help a local business provide high quality service to its customer base.